silversub/terraform/manage_resources.md

    Plan: 1 to add, 0 to change, 0 to destroy.
    ------------------------------------------------------------------------
-   **Note** You didn't specify an "-out" parameter to save this plan, so Terraform on {{site.data.keyword.cloud_notm}} can't guarantee that exactly these actions be performed if "terraform apply" is subsequently run.
+   **Note** You didn't specify an "-out" parameter to save this plan, so IBM Cloud Provider plug-in for Terraform can't guarantee that exactly these actions be performed if "terraform apply" is subsequently run.
    ```
    {: screen}

-4. Review the execution plan to verify the steps that were identified by Terraform on {{site.data.keyword.cloud_notm}} to provision the virtual server.
+4. Review the execution plan to verify the steps that were identified by IBM Cloud Provider plug-in for Terraform to provision the virtual server.

 5. Create your infrastructure resources.
    ```